Vin1001/TSA/README.md

 My built-from-scratch derivative-based hyperplane fitter and its implementation in predicting stock prices

 ## Derivative-based hypeplane fitter
-Lets consider the input matrix as
+Let us consider the input matrix as

 $$
 A = \begin{bmatrix}